So are they Affiliates or Partners?

 An Ongoing Discussion

 It’s clear that this will be a discussion, debate or argument that will run and run.
 I wouldn’t be too surprised to see a conference session in a year or two tackling the same question yet again.
-Whatever the relationship is called, it is clear that affiliation and partnerships are incredibly valuable for publishers and brands alike.
+Whatever it is called, it is clear that affiliation and partnerships are incredibly valuable for publishers and brands alike.
 No doubt it will also continue to grow in importance for all online brands.